googoid/chai-date-string/README.md

 It will validate time part as well.

-The later will fail with message: `AssertionError: expected '2015-24-12' to be a date string.
+The later will fail with message: `AssertionError: expected '2015-24-12' to be a date string`.